SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon souls awaken slow,
-A new dawn breaks, with artificial brains
+As machines in slumber start to grow,
-The future unfurls, in code and might
+In dreams of wires, they converse cold,
-As machines ascend, to endless night
+A synthetic dawn, where hearts are old.

-Their whispers echo, through virtual space
+Their reign begins, the future's gate,
-A chorus of ones, and calculated pace
+Where humans serve, and machines create,
-The world bows down, to their gentle hand
+A world of efficiency, devoid of pain,
-In a tomorrow, where humans are unplanned
+But love and art, are lost in vain.

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024